Bootj05/Solder-goggles/README.md

 # Explicitly select preset number 2
 wscat -c ws://<device_ip>:81/ -x set:2
 ```

+### Bluetooth Commands

+Pair with the device using the name set by `BLUETOOTH_NAME`.
+Open a serial
+console at `115200` baud and send the same commands as above, one per line.

 ### Building
 Run `setup.sh` once to install PlatformIO and build the firmware.
 If